eclipse-iceoryx/iceoryx/iceoryx_examples/request_response/README.md

 ## Introduction

 This example demonstrates how to use iceoryx in a client-server architecture using the request-response communication pattern.
+The client sends a request with two consecutive fibonacci numbers and the server responds with the next number in the sequence.

 ## Expected output basic server-client example